 AirAsia Zest is an Philippine low-cost Airline and a subsidiary of AirAsia, although AirAsia only has a minority share.
 AirAsia Zest has a turbulent history which saw several name changes and take-overs.
 With the participation of and name change to AirAsia the airline has reached some quieter waters it seems.

-AirAsia Zest flies to over 29 destinations.
-Most AirAsia Zest flights are for destinations in Philippines but AirAsia Zest has international flights to several other countries as well, like for example China and Taiwan.
-From its main base in Manila 72 flights depart every week.
-Many people who look for AirAsia Zest tickets look for flights to Cebu and Clark.
+AirAsia Zest flies to over 24 destinations.
+Most AirAsia Zest flights are for destinations in Philippines but AirAsia Zest has international flights to several other countries as well, like for example Taiwan and China.
+From its main base in Manila 43 flights depart every week.
+Many people who look for AirAsia Zest tickets look for flights to Cebu and Davao.

 Utiket is a good place to start looking for AirAsia Zest flights as we can compare all flights by AirAsia Zest with hundreds of other airlines and dozens of booking websites.

 AirAsia Zest has a strict baggage policy in which checked baggage is not included in the ticket price and you are allowed to take 7kg in to the cabin for free (bag must not be bigger than 56cm x 36cm x 23cm).
 For any checked baggage you have to pay extra and the baggage cost can become a significant part of the final ticket price.
 For people who wish to check in their luggage it is advised to pre-book this when you buy your airplane ticket.
 Payment at the check-in counter is also possible but prices are higher.